flutter/flutter/docs/contributing/testing/Fix-failing-checks.md

 ![ci.yaml validation](https://github.com/user-attachments/assets/545a55f8-5bde-460f-92dd-9d87788f9fe8)

-In order for each check to run smoothly, the [.ci.yaml](../../../.ci.yaml) file needs to stay in sync with the base branch.
+In order for checks to run correctly, the [.ci.yaml](../../../.ci.yaml) file needs to stay in sync with the base branch.

-This check failure can be fixed by applying the latest changes from master.\
+**What to do:** This check failure can be fixed by applying the latest changes from master.\
 (The [Tree hygiene](../Tree-hygiene.md#using-git) page recommends updating via rebase, rather than a merge commit.)